Alessandradivetta/Passive-Reconnaissance/README.md

 Connecting to one of the company servers such as HTTP, FTP, and SMTP.
 Calling the company in an attempt to get information (social engineering).
 Entering company premises pretending to be a repairman.
+We will focus on three essential tools related to passive reconnaissance:

+whois to query WHOIS servers
+nslookup to query DNS servers
+dig to query DNS servers

 # WHOIS command
 The whois command is used to obtain information about a domain, IP address, or autonomous.
 Here is how it works: